Ethkoh/Notes/workshops_notes.md

 12 November 2020 4.30pm to 7pm
 Instructor: Wayne Wong

 DOLLY Project (Digital OnLine Life and You

 example of poor data: timely (newer data)

 emotions can be associated with color can use grey for loss instead of red.

+### Negotiating with Confidence
+General Assembly
+19 November 2020 12:30 - 1:30pm
+Instructor: Nabil Farrag

+Im fascinated to know
+I want to know how my career growth be like
+I see myself progressing well in the company

+Say what u will give with higher salary
+Why u bring higher value
+Give ppl time to prepare not just sit down and talk with them.
+Give an email to at least let manager prepare
+Share that is coming from a place of genuine need not just preference

+Role adding value to career
+More satisfaction

+Misalignment in working style
+Company vision different
+Not match
+Don’t see myself as a best version of myself there

+Don’t say looking for better career opportunities.
+Too cliche
+Eg
+I wasn’t really looking but this role is really interesting

+### How to Become a Confident Communicator
+General Assembly
+19 November 2020 10am to 1pm
+Instructor: Julia Beauchamp

+Up-speed -sound like a qns
+Be more aware not to use too much.
+Not to use esp introduction Put pause instead of fillers. not too many fillers dont always use softeners. speak ending more firm than high note.
+Posture
+Video till chest.
+Camera and info at top 1/3 of screen
+Eye contact
+Positive feedback, constructive, positive feedback sandwich Arms move.
+More engaging visually